nim-lang/fusion/src/fusion/matching.rst

 :Version: 0.7

-This module implements pattern matching for objects, tuples, sequences, key-value pairs and case objects.
+This module implements pattern matching for objects, tuples, sequences, key-value pairs, case and derived objects.
 DSL can also be used to create object trees (AST).

 ## Use example